Blackburn Rovers F.C.: 1913 terrorist incident

 An attempt was made to destroy the ground in 1913.
 As part of the suffragette bombing and arson campaign, suffragettes carried out a series of bombings and arson attacks nationwide to publicise their campaign for women's suffrage.
 In November 1913, suffragettes attempted to burn down Ewood Park's grandstand but were foiled.
 In the same year, suffragettes succeeded in burning down Arsenal's then South London stadium, and also attempted to burn down Preston North End's ground.
 More traditionally male sports were targeted in order to protest against male dominance.

-International Venue

 Supporters and rivalries

 Blackburn Rovers supporters have formed several support clubs related to the team, and almost all of them are partially focused on making trips to Ewood Park easier.
 Rovers home games were well attended as a percentage of the Blackburn population throughout the 2000s with average attendances of around 25,000, equal to roughly a quarter of Blackburn's population (approximately 100,000).
 The supporters' long-running fanzine is called 4,000 Holes.

 Clement Charnock and his brother Harry were Blackburn Rovers fans who introduced football into Russia in the 1880s.

 Blackburn's primary rivals are Burnley, with whom they contest the East Lancashire derby.
-Other rivalries for Rovers include Preston North End, Bolton Wanderers and Wigan Athletic, all by proximity.
+Other rivalries for Rovers include Preston North End, Bolton Wanderers and Wigan Athletic, all based in North-West England.